Tanuj22/MediSense/README.md

 - Verify patient and doctors
 - can update profile information of patient and doctors
 - But even admin cannot see Medical records of patient he can only grant access to doctors and patient to form a block

+## Doctors Nearby
+Adding upon the WebApp, we would be integrating the “Doctors Nearby” feature.
+The extensive use of Google Maps API for searching Doctors nearby and adding upon to serve the best in emergency situations.
+Similar to Google Maps, one would be provided with directions, address, ratings and review to the nearest Hospital.

+## MediSense Forum
+A community to bridge gap between patient , doctors and health concious persons to build an extensive and world class health community where issues are raised and solved.

+## Additional Features
+* **PERSONALISED DIET PLAN:** Based on Data entered by user
+* **MEDICINE SHOPS:** Contacts to the nearest Medicine Shops Based on Data entered by user
+* **BMI CALCULATION AND ADVICE:** Based on Data entered by user
+* **BLOOD DONATION:** Contacts to the nearest Blood Banks
+* **GENERAL FIRST AID METHODS :** Tackle emergency medical conditions in absence of doctor

 ### Prerequisites